keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 ### EDUCATION

 Ph.D.&nbsp;  Philosophy, University of Kentucky, 2017
-M.A.&nbsp; Philosophy, University of Kentucky, 2016
-M.A.&nbsp; Orthodox Theology, University of Balamand, 2014
+M.A.&nbsp; Applied Orthodox Theology, University of Balamand (Lebanon), 2014
-B.A.&nbsp;&nbsp; Humanities (emphasis in History), Biola University, 2004
+B.A.&nbsp;&nbsp; Humanities (emphasis in History), Biola University, 2004,

 ### RESEARCH AREAS
 Areas of specialization: Ethics, the History of Philosophy.
-Areas of competence:  Philosophy of Mind, Philosophy of Religion.
+Areas of competence:  Philosophy of Religion, Philosophy of Mind.